lcilliers/hobbies-modelling4comfort/_builds/sea-rescue/001-planning.md

 build_log_menu:
   - url: /builds/sea-rescue/001-planning/
     title: "Planning & Research"
+  - url: /builds/sea-rescue/002-construct-fishing-trawler/
+    title: "Fishing Trawler"
+  - url: /builds/sea-rescue/003-construct-rnli-boat/
+    title: "RNLI Boat"
 ---

 ## Project Inception

 The Sea Rescue project represents an exciting new direction - combining maritime modeling skills with the challenge of creating a dynamic action scene.
 This build will explore vessel construction, realistic water effects, and the drama of rescue operations at sea.

-This is also the first model I am actively using GoPilot to give input in the design and build.
+This is also the first model I am actively using GoPilot to give input in the design and build and also using these build logs to document the process while it is unfolding.

 ## Initial Concept